c2lang/documentation/documentation/docs/language/builtin_functions.md

 }
 ```

 But this doesn't use the macro preprocessor.
-All asserts are enabled in the recipe with the
+Arasserts are enabled by default, but can be disabled
-*$enable-assert* option.
-Note that they are always parsed, to avoid getting errors when you do
+in the recipe with the *$disable-asserts* option.
+Note that they are always parsed, to avoid getting
-enable them after some time.
+errors when you do re-enable them after some time.